Calibrations of Hydrometrical Current-Meters in Austria (1896 – 2023)

-For 125 years, hydrometrical current-meters and other flow velocity measuring devices are calibrated in Vienna.
+From 1896 to 2023, hydrometrical current-meters and other flow velocity measuring devices were calibrated in Vienna.

-The first calibration facility in Vienna's Prater had to be shut down after damage during the Second World War.
-From 1946, calibration activities were continued in Severingasse 7, in the present Institute for Hydraulic Engineering and Hydrometry, using a provisional technique.
-Since 1951, again had an own facility exists at our institute, which, in addition to calibration activities, is also used for other questions of water management research.
+The first calibration facility in Vienna's Prater had to be shut down after being damaged during the Second World War.
+From 1946, calibration activities were continued in Severingasse 7, the current Institute for Hydraulic Engineering and Hydrometry, using provisional technology.
+From 1951, a separate facility was available again, which was used not only for calibration activities but also for other water management research.

-The task of the service is the calibration of flow velocity measuring devices.
-In this process, the devices are mounted on a measuring trolley and pulled through a long water tank at a precisely determined speed.
+The task of our department was to calibrate flow velocity measuring devices, mainly for the hydrographic services in Austria but also for engineering offices and universities.
+The devices were mounted on a measuring trolley and pulled through a long water tank at a precisely defined speed.
 The result of the calibration is the calibration equation.
-It represents the relationship between the reading of the tested meter and the speed of the measuring carriage.
+It represents the relationship between the display of the tested measuring device and the speed of the measuring carriage.
 This speed is traceable to the international SI units.
-Thus, in addition to the accuracy of the measured values, calibration also ensures their international comparability.
+In addition to the accuracy of the measured values, the calibration also ensures their international comparability.

 Hydrometrical current-meters are used primarily by hydrographic services to survey flow.
 They are the basis for determining design floods and pollutant loads, but are also used to survey residual flows or assess the passability of fish ladders.